eleda77/eleda77.github.io/docs/vocab_list.md

 **austringer** - one that keeps goshawks (also ostreger)

 **autocondimentor** - that interesting type of person who automatically adds seasoning to their food no matter the dish or circumstances, irregardless of flavour (definitely a Pratchett-invented word)

+**autopia** - an urban landscape designed for use by the automobile

 **autopoiesis** - a system capable of producing and maintaining itself by creating its own parts